datadavev/elevate/README.md

 # elevate - compute Cesium terrain height for locations

-Given an sqlite database containing a table with columns `id, longitude, latitude, height` compute height for all rows where height = some missing value (defaults to -9999).
+Given an sqlite database containing a table with columns `geohas, longitude, latitude, height` compute height for all rows where height = some missing value (defaults to -9999).

 Note - the limits to computation are unknown, but it appears something in the order of